IceHe/lib/cmd/l/ls.md

         - `-ltc` ctime : last changed time (metadata)
         - `-ltu` atime : last access time
         - `-ltU` creation time ( BSD only! )
-    - _See details in "File Timestamps" Below_
+    - _See details in section "Timestamps" below_
 - `-c` Sort by ctime ( (metadata) last changed time )
     - with `-lt` : sort by, and show, ctime;
     - with `-l` : show ctime and sort by name;